runnane/node-red-contrib-easee/README.md

 ### Code Quality

-This project uses ESLint for code quality and formatting:
+This project uses ESLint for comprehensive code quality and formatting:

 ```bash
 # Check for linting issues